ErikDodd/data-structures-and-algorithms/javascript/code-challenges/README.md

 Code Challenge 02:

 Thanks to Mehtab for helping me with my syntax error on problem 1.
 I needed to move push to directly after the array.

+Thanks to Justin Hammerly for helping me refractor my code for problems 2 & 3.
+The code passed but it had some redundancies that he kindly pointed out and I removed.